particle-iot/docs/src/content/reference/device-os/bluetooth-le.md

 - Device OS 3.0.0 and later: Support for "Legacy Pairing" passkey display or input modes (both central and peripheral).
 - Prior to Device OS 3.0.0: No support for secure pairing.
 - Out-of-band authentication (such as by NFC) is not built-in.
+- The P2 and Photon 2 do not support secure pairing (legacy or LESC) at this time.

 When pairing, there are two different things going on: